vinaydhegde/testdriven-site/_posts/2017-05-13-02-part1-deployment.markdown

 $ docker-compose -f docker-compose-prod.yml up -d --build nginx
 ```

 Add port 80 to the Security Group on AWS.
-Test the site within the browser again.
+Test the site in the browser again.

 Let's update this locally as well.

-First, update the *docker-compose.yml* file:
+First, add nginx to the *docker-compose.yml* file:

 ```sh
 nginx: